 There is a second problem that high land prices create.
 It is a little less straightforward, but it is increasingly more prevalent.
 A higher price tag means a higher down payment.
 And without a big gift from Mom or Dad, a higher down payment just takes more time to save.

 Many people who are saving for a down payment will eventually be able to afford the homes they purchase… it is just taking them a very long time to access them.
 Currently, the only way to access a home sooner is to take on a very high level of risk (by taking a 90% or 95% mortgage), which puts both our people and our banking system at risk, should housing prices adjust even a little.

-The good news: There are lots of ways for the private markets to improve housing accessibility.
-We think Landed is a good one.
-Rent-to-own models could work, and so could other down payment assistance programs.
+The good news: There are lots of ways for the private markets to improve housing accessibility, like Landed.
+Rent-to-own models could also work, and so could other down payment assistance programs.

 So which is the bigger problem?